 Next, consider enabling the phone’s storage encryption.
 Depending on the age of your device and the associated features, you may or may not be able to enable the encryption chip.
 This feature is much more secure than the average lock screen feature and requires a two-step authentication password to use the device.
 Older operating systems often have trouble with this feature, causing the phone’s processing to slow considerably.
 Look at what’s available, and make your decision based on the level of threat you think you might encounter.

 Always verify apps before you install them on your phone.
 There are third-party applications available outside of the Google Play Store.
 While some of these applications are harmless, others may contain the malicious codes addressed in the Cambridge study.
 Check and verify the third-party application before you install.
 If you’re not completely sure it’s safe, don’t risk your personal or company’s information by allowing the app on your device.

-Install a reputable anti-malware app from a trusted and secure source such as Norton Mobile Security (link is external).
+Install a reputable anti-malware app from a trusted and secure source such as Norton Mobile Security.
 Every time you download a new app, run a scan to verify the download was successful and did not contain any malicious codes.
 Malware has been particularly popular on Android devices.

 Disable Bluetooth Connectivity

 Disable Bluetooth connectivity when you’re out in public.
 Bluetooth allows your phone to connect wirelessly with other smart electronics—and enables other people to connect to your device without your permission if it’s left on and unattended.
 Attackers could be anywhere, from the local coffee shop you frequent, to the coin laundry spot you use around the corner.